-Jordan decriminalized same-gender sexual conduct in 1951, though it does not recognize same-sex marriage or civil unions, and laws do not protect LGBTQ individuals.
-Homosexuality is widely unacceptable in society, leading many LGBTQ individuals to conceal their sexuality from family and friends.
-Despite this discrimination and social stigma, Amman is home to some LGBTQ-friendly spaces such as cafes and clubs.
+Jordan decriminalized same-gender sexual conduct in 1951, though it does not recognize same-sex marriage or civil unions, and laws do not protect homosexual individuals.
+Homosexuality is widely unacceptable in society, leading many homosexual individuals to conceal their sexuality from family and friends.
+Despite this discrimination and social stigma, Amman is home to some Homosexual-friendly spaces such as cafes and clubs.
+At this time, the US State Department has a Status of Forces Agreement in place for Jordan.
+Service members will be held accountable to the Uniformed Code of Military Justice.